 of hotel projects to create a "template" for the office to more efficiently organize a CADD library for future

 RWL Architects, Elyria, OH, US, Project Manager / Designer

 Designed a 2.5 story addition to an existing Bank on Elyria's City Green.
-This project was a marriage of contemporary design using smooth and peen-hammered, granite cladding to contrast with the 1928, 1 story sandstone fenestration.
-The original "Chicago" style windows were repeated on the exterior while the travertine marble floors were repeated throughout creating a more seamless design.
+This project was a marriage of contemporary design using granite cladding to contrast with the 1928, 1 story sandstone fenestration of the original bank building.
+The original "Chicago" style windows were repeated at new while the travertine marble floors were continued throughout creating a more seamless design.

 SCA Designs, (formerly Sidney D. Corhern Architects), New Smyrna Beach, FL, US, Project Manager

-These documents were produced almost exclusively by hand, presentation documents in ink as well as 30% of CD's as composite with CADD documents.
+These documents were produced almost exclusively by hand, presentation documents in ink as well as 30% of CD's as composite with CAD documents

-Greene & Greene designed stairs, interior and exterior structural members in their true joinery were fabricated by artisans.
+Greene & Greene designed stairs, interior and exterior structural members in their true joinery were fabricated by woodworking artisans

 Kent State University, Kent, OH, US, Architecture and Environmental Design

 Returning to college at 29 y.o., I completed 3 of the 5 year program and entered the work force.
 Granted an Associates Degree as a Certified Architectural Draftsman for the State of Ohio, I proceeded to work from draftsman, job captain, to project manager.
 While in several firms, I learned design [self-taught], and through osmosis.
 Further studies were less curriculum disciplined and more relative to actual, hands-on work and more closely resembling the "Guild System".